Researching sea ice thickening in the Arctic

 Testing a simple technique

 Sea ice thickening is a direct climate cooling approach aimed at thickening the ice by pumping sea water from below the ice onto its surface during the freezing winter months.
-In our research, we explore the benefits and the risks this methodology.
+So far, we have conducted three field tests across different contexts with the aim to explore the benefits and the risks of this methodology.

-The hypothesis we are testing in our field tests by flooding the sea ice surface, consists of two parts.
+The hypothesis we are testing in our field tests and measurement campaigns consists of two parts:

 Reports, summaries and findings from each field test can be found below.